lucasjoliveau/doc/fr/legal/terms/partnership.md

-“Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.
+“Working with an Konvergo ERP Partner” and “Covered Extra Modules” are defined in the Konvergo ERP Enterprise Subscription Agreement between ODOO and customers.

 ## 1.5.
 5 Fees